arkency/posts/posts/2014-08-09-can-rubymotion-and-facebook-sdk-play-well-together.md

 ## Summary

 And that's it.
-I'm happy that you followed this article.
-In case you need ready code, I created [repository with example application]().
+I'm happy that you went through this article.
+In case you need ready code, I created [repository with example application](https://github.com/KamilLelonek/ruby-motion-facebook).
 Enjoy!

 <%= inner_newsletter(item[:newsletter_inside]) %>